 Home > Parent Advocacy >Learn to Ask Questions, Get Services

-I was surprised to find that the "powers that be" would not provide the services and supports that I requested for my daugher.
+I was calm, polite, and in control.
+I was surprised when the "powers that be" would not provide the services and supports I requested for my daugher.

 How Do They Perceive Me?